 Unique in Egypt, Kom Ombo is dedicated to 2 Gods - Crocodile God Sobek, God of fertility and Horus.
 There are many crocodiles in Nile.
 When we reached Kom Ombo it is already 3.30 pm.
 We were told it closes at 4 pm.
 We were late.
-Reused blocks suggest an earlier temple from the Middle Kingdom period, but the main temple was built by Ptolemy VI - Philometor, and most of its decoration was completed by Cleopatra VII’s father, Ptolemy XII - Neos Dionysos.
-It was bit disappointing.
+Reused blocks suggest an earlier temple from the Middle Kingdom period, but the main temple was built by Ptolemy VI - Philometor, and most of its decorations was completed by Cleopatra VII’s father, Ptolemy XII - Neos Dionysos.
+It was a bit disappointing.
 It has to be kept in mind there were 15 Ptolemys and half of the queens were named Cleopatra.
 Cleopatra resisted Romans for 20 years.

 Arun and I started running and took some pictures from outside.
 We did not go inside - otherwise we will miss Edfu temple - temple of Horus, the next destination - which is the best preserved temple in Egypt.Other people did not get down.
 So we did not take the help of guide.
-Since we did not avail the help of guide we did not pay "Bakshish" – so he was quite upset.
+Since we did not avail the help of a guide we did not pay "Bakshish" – so he was quite upset.
 Here at every stage in Egypt, you have to give Bakshish.
 We had arguments number of times over this.

 We started moving towards Edfu temple.
 Those who do the Nile cruise cover these 2 temples on the way from Aswan to Luxor.
 But it takes a long time and was a costlier option too (approx 24,000 per head).
 We could have taken train also (but it would have been very complicated, since we have hired the car for the whole tour) to save time.
 I was very upset that everybody wasted almost 1 hour for marketing (it is better to do it, after reaching destination).
 In fact I warned them, we were getting late.
 We reached there at 4.50 pm.
 Somehow we gate crashed into the temple.
 It is almost a private visit .
-Nobody is there except us ! রাখে হরি মারে কে!
+Nobody was there except us ! রাখে হরি মারে কে!

-Ptolemy made temple of Edfu.
+Ptolemy made the temple of Edfu.
 The period of Ptolemy is called Hellenistic or Ptolemic period.
 The word Hellenistic comes from the root word Hellas, which was the ancient Greek word for Greece.
 It took almost 200 years (237 BC-57 BC) to complete this temple.
 The building was started during the reign of Ptolemy III - Euergetes and completed in 57 BC under Ptolemy XII Auletes.

 It is the temple of Horus - whose father is Osiris and mother is Isis – the holy trinity of Egyptian Gods.

-temple you will find pictures/ bas relief of Osiris and also Horus.
+Inside the temple you will find pictures/ bas relief of Osiris and also Horus.
 We did not

 have any guide.
 But we had a local boy as guide – whom we had to pay bakshish.